 So what is the best time to prune so you don’t get into trouble?

 But the plants know.
-If it’s a long winter they bloom later.
-During a short winter they bloom sooner.
-So keep an eye out for the Forsythia and when they start to bloom – start to prune.
+If it’s a long winter, they bloom later.
+During a short winter, they bloom sooner.
+So keep an eye out for the forsythia—and when it starts to bloom, start to prune.